 Clear Disk Info

-Clear Disk Info is a statistics and health information utility for storage devices such as SSD, HDD and FLASH drives.
+Clear Disk Info is a free software program that provides a clear view of health related information about connected storage devices.
+Keeping an eye on storage devices is essential when you work with computer systems.
+A storage device failure could lead to data loss or corruption of system files that prevent certain functionality or the system from booting at all.
 This tools supports S.M.A.R.T. monitoring, NVMe health log and USB connected devices.
-Unlike other tools of the same kind, Clear Disk Info displays the information in a human readable, user friendly way.
+Unlike most tools of the same kind, Clear Disk Info displays the information in a human readable, user friendly way.

 By downloading and using this program, you declare to have read and agree with the End User License Agreement for our software.